Santa Monica Police Department

-The Santa Monica Police Department (SMPD) is a law enforcement agency of the city of Santa Monica, California.
+The Santa Monica Police Department (SMPD) is a law enforcement agency of the city of Santa Monica, California, United States.

 History

 The department was founded in May 1897.
-At the beginning of the twentieth century, cracking down on public drunkenness consumed much of the department's time, and police officers used wheelbarrows to remove offenders to jail.
-As the town grew, the department created a detective bureau and a call box system so that police would be alerted faster.
-Illegal gambling operations also ran rampant during the Great Depression, bribing the police to look the other way.
+At the beginning of the twentieth century, public drunkenness was initially a major focus for the department.
+As the city of Santa Monica grew, a detective bureau was implemented, as well as a call box system that allowed for officers to be alerted faster.
+Illegal gambling operations in the city also were an issue during the Great Depression.